gaogao-qwq/min.h/README.md

-# min.h, Yet another C library which contains a bunch of utilities & recreations
+# min.h, Yet another zero dependency C library

-`min` is the pinyin of the Chinese character `皿`, which represents a vessel for holding stuff.

 > [!WARNING]
-> This project is just for fun & learning, thus it has absolute NO WARRANTY,
+> This toy project is just for fun & learning, thus it has absolute NO WARRANTY,
 > use it as your own risk.

+## WTF is this

+TLDR; This is a library that provide some low level utilities that depends on nothing but an OS (well, specifically, amd64, aarch64, loongarch64 GNU/Linux for now).

 ## Build